 You Chose the Wrong Objective

-1. Lead Generation Objective
+1. Leads Objective

 2. Traffic Objective

 If you have a landing page that you know already works, or perhaps you want to retarget on other platforms like Google, you may want to lead the Facebook user to your website.
 Pros: Typically a lower cost per lead than the Lead Generation objective.
-You will also generate more “first-click” traffic through this objective, giving you an opportunity to re-target individuals that may not be ready to convert today.Cons: As you will discover on a later point, your landing page is a huge success factor to whether or not this objective will ultimately convert.
-If you have a poorly designed landing page, revert to using the built-in Facebook form and go with a Lead Generation Objective.
+You will also generate more “first-click” traffic through this objective, giving you an opportunity to re-target individuals that may not be ready to convert today.
+Cons: As you will discover on a later point, your landing page is a huge success factor to whether or not this objective will ultimately convert.
+If you have a poorly designed landing page, revert to using the built-in Facebook form and go with a Leads Objective.

 Incorrect Audience

 Tip: You should always have a retargeting strategy in place for previous Facebook users that have engaged with you.
 Retargeting will always be cheaper than acquiring new Facebook users to engage with.
-So with that being said, exclude previous website visitors from your “new acquisition” ad sets.
+So with that being said, exclude previous website visitors from your other ad sets.
 If done properly, the users that engage with your ad will be put into a funnel and see different ads.
 We wrote an article, Step-by-Step Guide to Facebook Funnels for Lead Generation, which goes into more detail about creating a funnel strategy.

 Bad Creative and/or Copy